-At the OECD Workshop on Review of Consensus Documents and Future Work in Harmonisation held in Washington, DC in 2003, the WP-HROB considered how to set priorities for drafting future consensus documents among a large number of possibilities.
-It was also recognised that published consensus documents may be in need of review and updating from time to time, to ensure that they include the most up-to-date information.
-The WP-HROB considers these aspects on a regular basis when planning future work.
+At the OECD Workshop on Consensus Documents and Future Work in Harmonisation, held in Washington, DC in October 2003, the Working Group considered how to set priorities for drafting future consensus documents among the large number of possibilities.
+The workshop also recognised that published consensus documents may be in need of review and updating from time to time, to ensure that they include the most recent information.
+The Working Group considers these aspects on a regular basis when planning future work.
 For the preparation of future documents, the workshop identified the usefulness of developing a standardised structure of consensus documents.
-Thus, the working party issued a guidance document on "points to consider" for consensus documents on the biology of cultivated plants that was published in 2006, further revised in 2020 and constituting the first chapter of this Volume 9.
+The Working Group contemplated to develop, firstly, a guidance document on "Points to consider" for consensus documents on the biology of cultivated plants that was published in 2006, and then that of the trait documents.
+The "Points to consider' document, included in Volumes 3 and 4 of the compendia series, is currently under review by the Working Group to update it with the latest developments.

-Among the important activities of the WP-HROB, a new document is being developed on the "environmental considerations for the risk/safety assessment for the release of transgenic plants".
-Focused on the core of the biosafety work that is applied to crops and trees and taking into account the most recent views from countries of all regions of the world, this document will constitute a key guidance tool for developers, assessors and regulatory authorities.
-It is expected to be published in 2022.
+Within the important ongoing activities of the Working Group, a new document is being developed on the "Environmental considerations for the risk/safety assessment for the release of transgenic plants".
+Focused on the core of the biosafety work that is applied to crops and trees, and taking into account the most recent views from countries of all regions of the world, this document will constitute a key guidance tool for developers, assessors and regulatory authorities.
+It is expected to be published around 2017.